-Location: MI 729 A&B Contact: April Berlyoung Telephone: x8-6583
+Location: MI 729 A&B Contact: TBD

 Mellon Institute Gym

 The MI Gym has weight lifting equipment, cardio equipment, and a yoga room.
 Free fitness classes are also offered in Mellon Institute on a regular basis through Mellon FIT.
 Please send an email to mellonfit@gmail.com to obtain a waiver that you must sign to gain access to the gym.
 Details can be found at: mellonfit.weebly.com/ www.library.cmu.edu/about/hours